 Sandfield Tower stands in its own acre sized plot on Queens Drive, but once had more land until the Fourth Church of Christ the Scientist build a new building within its grounds, which is now Sandfield Park Nursey.
 The building was also last featured on BBC North West Tonight.

-WE ARE NOW IN TO IT'S 19TH YEAR OF CAMPAIGNING TO HAVE THIS BUILDING RESTORED.
-19 YEARS!!
+WE ARE NOW IN TO ITS 20TH YEAR OF CAMPAIGNING TO HAVE THIS BUILDING RESTORED.
+20 YEARS!!

 The building has also featured in numerous articles from the Liverpool Echo when they have featured the Stop the Rot campaign.

 Furthermore, when news of the possible saving of the building came to light, the local paper once again reported on its progress.
 Sadly, there has been nothing achieved in the 20 years of my personal campaigning so far - as long as the building is still standing then it will be highlighted as much as possible.

 On the second visit to Sandfield Tower, this time in daylight and still able to access the property by the lack of security, footage was taken of the interior of the property.
 This is viewed from standing in the basement area and viewing the interior showing the porch, tower and adjacent rooms.
 It is obvious that the building has been fire damaged on a number of occasions and heavily vandalised though the internal structure is still in place.
 With the building having a sandstone outer wall, it is safe to assume that this has been the reason why the property is still standing and we can only thank the original builders for their use of sandstone blocks.
 There is no access to any of the upper floors or the tower but it is possible to get a glimpse of the layout of the upper floors and what they would have once looked like.
 We can only hope that this building can be restored to its former glory, as a past glimpse in to the now few remaining properties in and around Sandfield Park.